061375/minify/README.md

 - multiple spaces
 - HTML comments '<!-- content -->'

+Some have suggested that its not necessary to minify HTML if the page is using server-side compression (GZIP etc...)
+This is "mostly" true.
+The HTML is really not the large load when viewing a page.
+Images and media generally are and to a lesser degree stylesheets and scripts.
+And that the benefit isn't very great.

+BUT, when the PHP file (resulting HTML) is compressed the file size IS larger without minification because the tabs and line-breaks etc are characters that need to be compressed before downloading.

+So, one could make the argument that every little bit helps.
+Just like there is an advantage to minifying CSS and JS files.

 ##Other Workflow Suggestions
-Generally I like to use Grunt with SASS to create and compress my stylesheets and javascript files.
+Generally I like to use Grunt www.gruntjs.com with SASS www.sass-lang.com to create and compress my stylesheets and javascript files.